oskardudycz/EventSourcing.JVM/workshops/introduction-to-event-sourcing/README.md

 3. You should automatically get:
    - EventStoreDB UI: http://localhost:2113/
 4. Open, build and run project
-5. Solved exercises, go to [solved subfolder](./src/test/java/io/eventdriven/introductiontoeventsourcing/solved)
+5. To see solved exercises, open [solved.sln](./solved/)  folder as project.